Last Updated on April 23, 2022 by Ellen

 How to Be a Real Estate Investor

-How to be a Real Estate Investor shows you how to invest in real estate quickly and easily without cash, credit, risk or experience.
+How to be a Real Estate Investor shows you how to invest in real estate quickly and easily without cash, credit, risk, or experience.
 The author shares his personal story and how he went from being homeless to being rich through real estate.

 I appreciate that this book explains the process from the beginning and doesn’t assume that you have knowledge that you don’t.
-The author begins by explaining why you should consider becoming a real estate investor and then walks you through the process beginning with the very basics.
+The author explains why you should consider becoming a real estate investor and then walks you through the process, beginning with the very basics.

-This book is a very interesting look at real estate investing written in language that a layman can understand.
-Throughout the book are real-world examples of how his students have made successful investments using his teaching ideas.
+This book is an interesting look at real estate investing written in language that a layman can understand.
+Throughout the book, real-world examples of how his students have made successful investments using his teaching ideas.